 In this 1957 episode, the cast includes E.G. Robinson, Nancy Kelly and… So if you keep your eyes peeled a young actor in only his fifth role of his career, which sadly ended just last year.
 This sadly with his passing at the age of 91.
 But will keep you in suspense just a wee while longer…

 Adding to this Hitchcock’s black and white filmed TV tale are constant references to time.
-Be it him preparing for the murder, the clock ticking or seeing the clock and hearing the tied up man’s thoughts during the final countdown.
+Be it him preparing for the murder, the clock ticking or seeing the clock and hearing the tied-up man’s thoughts during the final countdown.
 Paul’s journey through the stages of dying – denial, anger bargaining, depression and acceptance – adds to the tension.
-And I’ll just say when the time comes expect an explosive turn of events…
+And I’ll just say when the time comes to expect an explosive turn of events…

-As for that guest star, you could say this character actors played parts in some colourful films including Red Dawn (1984), Pretty in Pink (1986) and The Green Mile (1999).
+As for that guest star, you could say this character actor played parts in some colourful films including Red Dawn (1984), Pretty in Pink (1986) and The Green Mile (1999).
 The credits only partly give the game away with him here billed as Dean Stanton.
 As in Harry Dean Stanton, so ten brownie points if your suspicions were right.

 Second Alfred Hitchcock Blogathon, 2018, No 33